benjanning/pands-problem-sheet/README.md

 # Week 02 - Problem Sheet 1 - BMI Calculator

-In the first task I was asked to calculate the BMI of a person using Python.
+In the first task I was asked to calculate the BMI of a person by using Python.
-I wrote the code to ask the user to input a their height and weight and converted the input to a float so the numbers could have decimal points.
+I wrote the code which ask the user to input their height and weight and converted the input to a float so the numbers could have decimal points.

 I then defined the formula for calculating the BMI.
 [1]